mineiros-io/terraform-google-service-account-iam/README.md

     }
   ```

-  A `condition` object can can the fllowing fields:
+  A `condition` object can have the following fields:

   - **`expression`**: **_(Required `string`)_**